nimbuscloudservices/CST383-Project/README.md

 ## Discussion

 ## Summary
+For this project we used three different models: KNN, Decision Tree, and SVC.
+There was a total of 5 observations.
+In the first three observations we used all races in the dataset ('asian/pacific islander', 'black','hispanic', 'white', 'other').
+We noticed a low accuracy scores for these models.
+There was a slight improvement in accuracy score when we used the Decision Tree and SVC models but overall scores remained below 50%.

+Based on the distribution of race on the dataset, we wanted to see how the models would predict if the subject was White or another race.
+This led us to conduct 3 additional observations.
+To do this we combined all the other races that are not Black and performed the same three models.
+Our accuracy scores improved from tuning our data and obtained scores higher than 50%.
+The Decision Tree model gave us the best accuracy score.

+Apart from our models we also examined the effect of features.
+We noticed that increasing the number of predictor features did not improve our accuracy score.We also saw how increasing the training set size did not improve our test accuracy score.
+In addition, we saw cases of both overfitting and underfitting in our learning curves.

+Our project's objective was to see if we can predict the subject's race based on two features, outcome and subject age.
+Based on our models, our results show that there is a better chance of predicting if the subject is either Black or another race.

 ## References
 Stanford Open Policing Project et al. (2020-04-03) U.S. Police Traffic Stop Data by City & State 2020 v4.
 Stanford Digital Repository.
 Available at: http://purl.stanford.edu/yg821jf8611